codetapacademy/build-a-website-for-total-beginners-requirements/README.md

 ### **Story #9**
 * Create a new web page named `model-3.html` that has the same structure as the previous one
 * The title of it should be `Model 3`
-* Add a description of `When the 400,000 preorders will be delivered Just those Model 3 will save 1834 lives each year!`
+* Add a description of `When the 400,000 preorders will be delivered, those Model 3 alone will save 1834 lives each year!`
 * Add the image `model-3.jpg`
 * Update the list of links in the first column of the layout so we can navigate between all the pages we’ve just created.